Anupama

 • Test of English Comprehension: CLAT works on checking your command of the English language, including the ability to understand figurative expressions.

-Check out some of the most important idioms and proverbs that are likely to be asked in CLAT 2026.
+Some of the idioms and proverbs that are likely to be asked in CLAT 2026 are provided below.

 • A blessing in disguise: Something that seems bad but turns out to be good.